awsdocs/amazon-ses-developer-guide/doc-source/sending-concepts-deliverability.md

 Unfortunately, it's possible for a spammer to falsify an email header and spoof the originating email address so that it appears as though the email originated from a different source\.
 To maintain trust between email providers and Amazon SES, Amazon SES needs to ensure that its senders are who they say they are\.
 You are therefore required to verify all email addresses from which you send emails through Amazon SES to protect your sending identity\.
 You can verify email addresses by using the Amazon SES console or by using the Amazon SES API\.
 You can also verify entire domains\.
 For more information, see [Verifying email addresses in Amazon SES](verify-email-addresses.md) and [Verifying domains in Amazon SES](verify-domains.md)\.

 If your account is still in the Amazon SES sandbox, you also need to verify all recipient addresses except for addresses provided by the Amazon SES mailbox simulator\.
 For information about getting out of the sandbox, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.
-For more information about the mailbox simulator, see [Testing Email Sending in Amazon SES](send-email-simulator.md)\.
+For more information about the mailbox simulator, see [Testing email sending in Amazon SES](send-email-simulator.md)\.

 ### Authentication<a name="sending-concepts-deliverability-authentication"></a>

 *Authentication* is another way that you can indicate to email providers that you are who you say you are\.
 When you authenticate an email, you provide evidence that you are the owner of the account and that your emails have not been modified in transit\.
 In some cases, email providers refuse to forward email that is not authenticated\.
 Amazon SES supports two methods of authentication: Sender Policy Framework \(SPF\) and DomainKeys Identified Mail \(DKIM\)\.
-For more information, see [Authenticating Your Email in Amazon SES](send-email-authentication.md)\.
+For more information, see [Authenticating your email in Amazon SES](send-email-authentication.md)\.

 ### Sending quotas<a name="sending-concepts-deliverability-sending-quotas"></a>